-Improving the Security of MySQL Databases
+Improving the security of MySQL databases

 When it comes to managing databases, security can often be overlooked, as they are sometimes seen as a means to an end.
 MySQL, one of the most popular relational database management systems, is used across various industries to store and manage critical data.
 However, proactive steps need to be taken to ensure the security of a MySQL database to safeguard against potential vulnerabilities and cyber threats.